 The big difference between shared hosting and cloud hosting is that you do not need to lockdown in a contract.
-Many shared hosting plans are offered with a special price like $2.95 in Bluehost.
-However, this price is valid only when you select 36 months contract with them.
-At the end of contract, you need to renew at much higher price ($8.99 for Bluehost).
-You will loose the money if you want to break the contract in-between period.
+Even SiteGround shared hosting plans are offered with a special price valid only when you select 36 months contract with them.
+At the end of contract, you need to renew at much higher price.
+You will lose the money if you want to break the contract in-between period.

 With cloud hosting plans, you can use as long as you are happy and quit the moment you face any difficulties.
-Similarly, there are no special offers at the starting and you will be renewing at the same price every time.
+Similarly there are no special offers at the starting and you will be renewing at the same price every time.
 There is a nominal discount on SiteGround Cloud when you renew for longer term like 3 months or 6 months.